wilson208/puppetlabs-ntp/README.markdown

 ####`config_template`

 Specifies a file to act as a ERB template for the config file.
 Valid options: string containing a path (absolute, or relative to the module path).
-Default value: 'ntp/ntp.conf.erb'.
+Example value: 'ntp/ntp.conf.erb'.
 Validation error will be thrown if this param is supplied as well as the `config_epp` param.

 ####`config_epp`

 Specifies a file to act as a EPP template for the config file.
 Valid options: string containing a path (absolute, or relative to the module path).
-Default value: 'ntp/ntp.conf.epp'.
+Example value: 'ntp/ntp.conf.epp'.
 Validation error will be thrown if this param is supplied as well as the `config_template` param.

 ####`disable_auth`